state-alchemists/zrb/README.md

 # ✅ Main Prerequisites

-Since Zrb is written in Python, you need to install a few things before installing Zrb:
+To run Zrb properly, you need to install a few things on your computer:

 - 🐍 `Python`
 - 📦 `Pip`